 Directors who are UK residents and who make decisions in the UK, will mean that the subsidiary will be tax resident in the Great Britain.
 However, the more likely scenario is that the decisions for the subsidiary will be taken by directors at the parent overseas corporation, and that the subsidiary will be tax resident abroad.

 As this is a very complex area, it is important that you receive professional advice.
-Coddan is a professional UK incorporation company that knows the ins and outs of every possible tax residency scenario, not to mention the most efficient methods to incorporate any given business.
-Their highly-skilled and helpful team will not only advise you on the details for your individual company's application, but also submit the paperwork for you as well.
+Coddan is a professional UK company formation agent that knows the ins and outs of every possible tax residency scenario, not to mention the most efficient methods to incorporate any given business.
+Our highly-skilled and helpful team will not only advise you on the details for your individual company's application, but also submit the paperwork for you as well.